 That's why people who eat blood are not concerned about what blood type they're eating.
 The blood doesn't directly go in their blood stream.
 It's processed first.

-Is the Watchtower thinking straight?
-Why don't other religions and students of the Bible teach what the Watchtower teaches?
+Is the organization thinking straight?
+Why don't other religions and students of the Bible teach what Jehovah's Witnesses teach?
 Who has 'the truth' and who is spiritually drunk?

 Everyone is entitled to their opinions, but refusing blood transfusions is a serious matter.
 If you're a JW and need a transfusion, your life depends upon what you decide.